 While the DNS Proxy feature offers some benefits, messing with DNS is scary business.
 When "its always DNS", do you really want to add Istio in the picture as well?

-Fundamentally, it is returning bogus IP addresses to the application; applications might do strange things when they get bogus IP addresses.
+However, fundamentally, it is returning bogus IP addresses to the application (which is then translated by the proxy); applications might do strange things when they get bogus IP addresses -- in theory.
+In practice, I haven't seen any applications behave unexpectedly as a result of this.

 • Locality Load Balancing: ⚠️ Adopt with caution ⚠️